Become a Friend

 September 2024 – May 2025

-Building on our pilot programme, HotSpot, Spaces and Places is a three-year programme of artist-in-schools residencies that forms a core element of the Festival’s Creative Schools offer across East Anglia.
+Building on our pilot project, HotSpot, Spaces and Places is a three-year programme of artist-in-school residencies that form a core element of our Creative Schools offer across East Anglia.
+The programme aims to celebrate place and identity and develop a sense of community pride and belonging.

-Spaces and Places sets out to encourage children to investigate the ‘real’ built and natural environment in their part of the world and to think about the communities to which these spaces and places have meaning.
-Each place or space will be determined collaboratively by the artist, teacher and students.
+In a time where children and young people inhabit an increasingly ‘virtual’ world, participants are encouraged to investigate the ‘real’ built and natural environment in their part of the world, and to think about the communities to which these spaces, places, points of interest, etc. have meaning.

-We want each residency to have its own identity, and to build, over the three years, a unique collection of East Anglian stories – all seen through the eyes of the children.
+Each residency has its own identity and we aim to build, over the three years, a unique collection of East Anglian stories, spaces and places, chosen by and shared through the eyes of local children and young people.

 Artists